noelo/camel-sb-multiple/SpringBootDemo/readme.md

 * Multi-module Spring boot applicaton using routes defined in modules
 * Spring-cloud-kubernetes configmap & secrets

+More detailed instructions container in the Bootstrap directory

 ## To use Spring-cloud-kubernetes
 1. Add the spring.application.name to application.properties, e.g. spring.application.name=demoapp.
 Ensure that the name follows the naming conventions for configmaps